privet-kitty/dufy/README.md

 Dufy can deal with the following concepts:

-* Standard illuminant: C, D65, etc. A new illuminant can be defined by white point or SPD.
+* Illuminant: C, D65, etc. A new illuminant can be defined by white point or SPD.
 * RGB space: sRGB, Adobe RGB, scRGB, etc.  A new RGB space can be defined by primary coordinates, illuminant, method of gamma correction, bit per channel and other encoding characteristics.
 * Observer (Color Matching Functions): CIE 1931 2&deg; Standard Observer, CIE 1964 10&deg;.
 Other observer model can be defined by color matching data.
 * Color difference: Delta-E<sup>*</sup><sub>ab</sub>, CIE94, CIEDE2000.